mikesol/purcell/README.md

 # Running the websocket test

-Then, from the cmake directory, do:
+Then, from the build directory, do:

 ```
-cmake -G "Unix Makefiles"
+cmake ../websocket/
 make
 ```